irisnet/irisnet/pressKit.md

 ## About IRISnet
 (A slightly longer version)

-IRISnet (a.k.a IRIS Hub) is an Interchain Service Hub designed to support the next generation distributed applications.
-Built with Cosmos-SDK, IRIS Hub enables cross-chain interoperability through a unified service model, which supports not only token interchain transfer but also trustworthy data consumption and computation invocation cross heterogenous systems(public blockchains, consortium blockchains and legacy systems).
-IRIS Hub also provides a variety of modules, such as Coin Swap, HTLC, random numbers， to support DeFi applications.
-IRIS Hub is the first self evolutionary blockchain launched in Cosmos ecosystem.
+IRISnet (a.k.a IRIS Hub) is an Interchain Service Hub designed to support the next generation of distributed applications.
+Built with Cosmos-SDK, IRIS Hub enables cross-chain interoperability through a unified service model, which supports not only token interchain transfer but also trustworthy data consumption and computation invocation across heterogenous systems(public blockchains, consortium blockchains and legacy systems).
+IRIS Hub also provides a variety of modules, such as Coin Swap, HTLC, and random numbers， to support DeFi applications.
+IRIS Hub is the first self evolutionary blockchain launched in the Cosmos ecosystem.

 IRISnet dev teams include Bianjie (www.bianjie.ai), a national award-winning blockchain technology team based in Shanghai, and Tendermint (https://tendermint.com), the world-famous team that created the Tendermint consensus engine and the Cosmos project.